Working with Batches

 A batch transitions through the following states:

-Once your instructions are created, trigger task generation.
-Each datapoint in your dataset is paired with all instructions to create a task.
+Once your batch is created, trigger task generation.
+Each datapoint in your dataset is paired with your task layout to create a task.
 Tasks are then organized into task groups — participants complete one task group per submission.

 The tasks_per_group parameter controls how many tasks are randomly assigned to each group.
 If omitted, each task group contains a single task.